cilium/cilium/Documentation/api.rst

 ************

 The Cilium API is JSON based and provided by the ``cilium-agent``.
-The purpose of the API is to provide visbility and control over an individual agent instance.
+The purpose of the API is to provide visibility and control over an individual agent instance.
 In general, all API calls affect only the resources managed by the individual ``cilium-agent`` serving the API.
-A few selected API calls such as the security identity resolution provides cluster wide visbility.
+A few selected API calls such as the security identity resolution provides cluster wide visibility.
 Such API calls are marked specifically.
 Unless noted otherwise, API calls will only affect local agent resources.